wellagain/remisass/README.md

 See <a href="http://work.wellagain.lt/remisass/">demo page</a> for visual representation

 Do not edit .css files directly.
-They all are compiled by ruby from SASS (.scss) files (SASS 3.3.2 version).
+They all are compiled by ruby from SASS (.scss) files (SASS 3.4.1 version recommended).

 Use sass watch in **scss** folder instead: